lukeboi/scroll-fourth-second/README.md

   - The fragment dataset is 50+ letters.
 I'm finetuning on about 3 letters.
 - Too large a model for so little data.
   - As with most things in ML, the winning formula for the kaggle competition was to increase paramater count.
 This does not make those models well-suited to finetune on small amounts of data.
-  - In other words, the paramaeter count to dataset size ratio is way too small, a la llm scaling laws.
+  - In other words, the parameter count to finetuning dataset size ratio is way too small, a la llm scaling laws.
 - The fragment ink signal is so different from the crackle texture that attempting to finetune a model on both isn't useful.
   - The differences in scan resolution and background colors probably also don't help.
 - The model is finetuning properly, but there just isn't any ink signal present.
   - I hope not, but this is a possibility.

+## Next steps
+- Create models that are not trained on fragments, just crackle patterns.
+  - I have been working on this recently
+- Better unwrapping & segmentation algorithms
+- Good tools to find crackle patterns & label them
+- Better understand the fragment ink signals
+  - This is still very underexplored!
+- Improved augmentations
+- Synthetic crackle dataset generation
+- and much, much more!

 ## Where should I start in this repo?
 The interesting file is finetune.py.
 There are training logs in checkpoints/ as well.
 Most things were shuffled around in the repo as I made different attempts and tried different things.
 Think of this repo moreso as a messy workbench than a finished product.